 There are more tales about the birth and later life of Aphrodite, many of them contradictory.

-13- Hephaestus (Vulcan in Roman)
+13- Hephaestos (Vulcan in Roman)

-He could visit Olympos, but he didn’t live there, most of the time he stayed at home, the island of Lemnos where he had his workshop.
+He could visit Olympos, but he didn’t live there, most of the time he stayed at home, on the island of Lemnos where he had his workshop.

 14- Hestia (Roman Vesta)